 This activity helps to reinforce the ideas surrounding factors.
 It could be used to help pupils learn to pursue calculations for a longer period of time and you could decide to focus on working systematically.
 It offers a lot of engaging arithmetic work from a bvery briefly described starting point.
 Systematic recording of results and conclusions is helpful in tackling this problem.

-use and the children could be encouraged to make suggestions.
+You might try $18$ next, which is abundant.
+Encourage the children to make their own suggestions.
 Once they have the idea, they can explore on their own.

 What are the factors of...?

 Can you predict whether they will be abundant?

 How have you decided which numbers to choose?

 I see you seem to have a system for doing this, can you tell me about it?

 Children could be encouraged to find all the abundant numbers below a certain target or to develop strategies for choosing numbers that may be abundant.